thomaslum007/PDF-to-Markdown-Standard-and-OCR/README.md

 # PDF-to-Markdown-Standard-and-OCR
-tool that converts pdfs to markdown files, supporting standard and ocr feature
+Offline Air gap tool.
+Only need 1 time internet access to load configs This tool that converts pdfs to markdown files, supporting standard and ocr feature